Rob Beveridge

-Rob Beveridge (born 15 January 1970) is an Australian professional basketball coach.
+Rob William Beveridge (born 15 January 1970) is an Australian professional basketball coach.
 After coaching the under-19 Australian Emus at the 2003 World Championship to a gold medal win, he began his National Basketball League (NBL) coaching career in 2007 with the West Sydney Razorbacks.
 The club re-branded as the Sydney Spirit and then folded; Beveridge subsequently joined the Perth Wildcats in 2009 and won an NBL championship in 2010.
 After four years, three grand finals and one championship, he left the Wildcats and joined the Illawarra Hawks in 2015.
 He led the Hawks to a grand final appearance in 2017 and left after four seasons.

 Early life

 Beveridge was born in Canberra, ACT, where he attended Canberra High School, Hawker College and the University of Canberra.
 Growing up, he participated in athletics, soccer and basketball.
 He played youth representative basketball at national level for seven years and was a fan of the Canberra Cannons in the NBL.
 He received a Bachelor of Applied Science in Sports Studies in 1992 and a Graduate Diploma in Elite Sports Coaching in 1993 before beginning a career as a coach.